strongloop-archive/strong-gateway-demo/README.md

 - [Part 2 of the tutorial (`notes-app-gateway`)](notes-app-gateway)
 - [`oauth-playground` example](oauth-playground)

->Each tutorial contains instructions on how to run it without actually building it.
+>Each tutorial's README contains instructions on how to run it without actually going through the steps to build it.

 For more information, see the [official `strong-gateway` documentation](http://docs.strongloop.com/display/LGW/StrongLoop+API+Gateway).